FDPS/FDPS/README.md

 FDPS is a general-purpose, high-performance library for particle simulations.

+The current version is 1.1.
+The previous versions are [here](https://github.com/FDPS/FDPS/releases) .

 We maintain this from subversion-over-github interface.

 If you have some questions, please do not hesitate to contact us.
 Our